Hospitality, Liquor & Gaming

 Eligible micro-breweries and small distilleries with the authorisation, are allowed to sell their own products to the public for consumption on their premises (not just as tastings).
 Conditions apply such as a patron limit of 100 and a requirement for food to be available.

-This type of licence is a trail only and applies to certain areas including Sydney’s Inner West Local Government Area and Newcastle.
+This type of licence is a trial only and applies to certain areas including Sydney’s Inner West Local Government Area and Newcastle.
 If successful, the licence type will roll out across NSW.

 An on-premises licence allows the sale of alcohol for consumption on the premises when another product or service is offered such as food, entertainment or accommodation.
 This type of licence generally applies to restaurants, cafes, nightclubs, cinemas, accommodation venues, catering services, hairdressers / barbers, sporting facilities and other venues such as function centres or karaoke clubs.
 Under 18s are allowed in premises with an on-premises licence.